9th8/up-to-date-real-world-haskell/23-gui-programming-with-gtk2hs.md

 we fire up the GTK+ main loop.
 We expect it could be minutes, hours, or even days before `mainGUI` returns.
 When it does, it means the user has closed the main window or clicked the Exit button.
 After that, we disconnect from the database and close the program.
-Now, let\'s look at our `loadGlade` function.
+Now, let's look at our `loadGlade` function.

 :::: captioned-content